crazyfactory/tinka/README.md

 - `npm run pack` to create the final package.

 Note: You'll have to edit package.json to include a version number of your choice.
 Don't check this in though as the version number is determined by semantic-release.

-## Additional packages

-**Middlewares**
-Packages to be registered as middleware during configuration of a HttpClient or HttpApiClient object.
-- **HttpClientCookieAuthorizationMiddleware** Reads a js session cookie and adds it to all requests as authorization-header.
-- **HttpClientBearerAuthorizationMiddleware** Reads in a JWT and adds it to all requests as authorization-header.
-Recognizes if the token has run out beforehand and, if present, will try to use a refreshToken to obtain a new token before firing the actual request.
-- **HttpClient__________Middleware** Handles incoming "real" cookies to nodeJS and transforms them into a authorization headers to supply SSR with the correct data.
-- **HttpClientCacheMiddleware** Will cache requests by signature and, if requested via options by a future request, return this result instead of making the actual call.
-Caches should become invalid after a set amount of time or by dropping them by signature.
- - Probably makes sense to have "theoretical" support for this in IHttpClientRequestOptions and HttpClientResponse.
-(IsCached: bool, MaxAge, etc. etc.).
-Default values should indicate there is no caching being done.
- - Should offer an interface to allow for different kinds of storages (e.g. localstorage on the clientside, filestorage on the serverside
-- **HttpClientMockMiddleware** For testing purposes and development.
-Can be configured to automatically return a set of mock data for certain call signatures.
- - ```addMockResponse(fn: (options: IHttpClientRequestOptions) => HttpClientRequest<any> | any, options?: IMockResponseOptions)``` all registered functions will get called.
-The first returned value !== ```undefined``` will be used as a mocked response.
-IMockResponseOptions allows configuration for delays (and maybe other things).
-If the response is not an instance of HttpClientRequest it will be wrapped in a default object provided by HttpClientMockMiddleware (or it's configuration).
-The default configuration will assume there have been no errors whatsoever and the response type was json and the result is it's decoded literal or native type form.
-Make sure ```null``` is valid return value, though by standard ```null``` should have a NoContent-status-code instead of Ok.